 A student is eligible for free or reduced price lunches if his or her family's income is at or below 185 percent of the poverty level issued annually by the U.S. Department of Health and Human Services.
 If you meet this criteria and have not applied for "free or reduced lunches", please complete the application form immediately on the UPSD district website.

 If you have any questions, please contact the CHS AP Coordinator:

 WHAT IS AP?

 AP stands for Advanced Placement.
-Through AP's college-level courses and exams, you can earn college credit and advanced placement, stand out in the admission process, and save thousands of dollars in college tuition.
+Through AP's college-level courses and exams, you can earn college credit and advanced placement, stand out in the admission process, and save hundreds or thousands of dollars in college tuition.